What Are Intensive Pronouns? (with Examples)

 Using Intensive Pronouns

 An intensive pronoun refers back to another noun (or pronoun) in the sentence to emphasize it.
-For example: When used for emphasis, a word like himself is called an intensive pronoun (which is also known as an emphatic pronoun).
+For example:- The mayor himself attended the ceremony.
+(The mayor is the noun being intensified.
+It is called the antecedent of the intensive pronoun.)

 Examples of Intensive Pronouns